gegeemaa/randompuppies/README.md

 This project is the gallery to show images of puppies randomly by geting images from external API.

+This Random Puppies React Redux App is hosted at https://random-puppies.web.app/.

 ### Libraries

 A following stack of libraries are used to build the application: